gugarosa/cmpipe/doc/source/examples2.rst

 This pipeline does not produce output -- the final for-loop is useless.

-Results of a pipeline use system resources for storage until they're eventually retrieved using :meth:`~mpipe.Pipeline.get` or :meth:`~mpipe.Pipeline.results`.
+Results of a pipeline use system resources for storage until they're eventually retrieved using :meth:`~cmpipe.Pipeline.get` or :meth:`~cmpipe.Pipeline.results`.
 But sometimes you may not want this effect, especially if the workflow produces a lot of output, none of which you care about.
 By disabling results, you're able to reuse an existing worker/stage implementation, while forcing all output to be thrown away.

 ..
 End of file.